Haldane Will Have Student “Advisor”

 In April, Richard Ostfeld, a disease ecologist at the Cary Institute of Ecosystem Studies in Millbrook, who has studied Lyme disease for 20 years, said he expected 2017 and 2018 to be particularly risky years for the disease (Lyme Bomb, April 7).
 He said on Feb.
 7 that scientists had found “a strong increase in some life stages of the blacklegged tick” in 2017 but that they have not yet analyzed the data, which is being collected as part of a long-term study.

 “For this coming spring and summer, we expect more modest tick numbers, on the basis of low population sizes of white-footed mice in summer 2017,” Ostfeld said.
 “Of course, it’s important to realize that the threat of Lyme and other tick-borne diseases is always substantial in large parts of the eastern U.S., so that’s not a license to relax your vigilance!”Did you find this article useful or informative?
-Please consider a donation to support our nonprofit journalism.
+Please consider a contribution to support our nonprofit journalism.
 Our annual appeal has begun!
 All gifts of up to $1,000 through Dec.
 31 will be matched TWICE!
 Click here for details.
 We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.